gusgad/ReMimb-WebApp/README.md

 ## Screenshots

-This is the main screen where you can find all of the added items in form of the cards with an image on top, item description in ne middle-bottom and a last know location on the bottom as well as a Remove button, which removes the item permanently from the Firebase database.
+This is the main screen where you can find all of the added items in form of the cards with an image on top, item description in tne middle-bottom and the last know location on the bottom as well as a Remove button, which removes the item permanently from the Firebase database.
 There is a search bar above the card which allows to filter the items by typing just the letter that item contains.
 The far top left icon (aka Hamburger menu) allows to switch the views of the app.
 The right one opens a new panel for selecting an image, filling out the input fields and adding items.
 ![Main Screen](/assets/img/scr2.png?raw=true)

 The menu screen allows switching the sections.